nautobot/nautobot/nautobot/docs/development/style-guide.md

 # Style Guide

 Nautobot generally follows the [Django style guide](https://docs.djangoproject.com/en/stable/internals/contributing/writing-code/coding-style/), which is itself based on [PEP 8](https://www.python.org/dev/peps/pep-0008/).
 [Flake8](https://flake8.pycqa.org/) is used to validate code style, ignoring certain violations, and [Black](https://black.readthedocs.io/) is used to enforce code formatting conventions.
 [Hadolint](https://github.com/hadolint/hadolint) is used to lint and validate Docker best practices in the Dockerfile.
-See `scripts/cibuild.sh` and `tasks.py`.
+[MarkdownLint-cli](https://github.com/igorshubovych/markdownlint-cli) is used to lint and validate Markdown files.
+See `tasks.py`.

 ## Flake8 Exceptions